neosavvyinc/neosavvy-messenger-api/backend-challenge.md

     golang.org/x/crypto/bcrypt
 ```
 * Please include a sample request (cURL commands, Postman collection, etc) for each of your API endpoints.
-* Please don't use the trademark ASAPP in the project.
-We hope the project is work that you're proud of, and we want you to be able to share it with others or make it public should you wish to.
+* We hope the project is work that you're proud of, and we want you to be able to share it with others or make it public should you wish to.
 * Have fun!